West Java: Toll roads

-In addition to completed highways there are some highways that are being built, one of them is Cileunyi–Sumedang–Dawuan (Cisumdawu) with length 60.1 kilometres.
+In addition to completed highways there are some highways that are being built.

 Several other proposed toll roads are Bandung Intra-Urban Toll Road, Cileunyi–Tasikmalaya, and Jakarta Outer Ring Road 2 (a section of this road has been built).

 Railways

 Most cities and towns in West Java are served with narrow-gauge (mainly 1067mm) lines and connected to other provinces on Java Island.
-Jakarta's KRL Commuterline electric suburban trains run into the province to Bogor and Cikarang.
+An example commuter rail in West Java which is Bandung Commuterline and KRL Commuterline electric suburban trains of Greater Jakarta covered the cities to Bogor and Cikarang, also Jabodebek LRT is a light rapid transit covered into Bekasi, Depok, and Bogor with Bekasi Line and Cibubur Line.

-A high-speed railway, connecting Jakarta and Bandung, is now under construction.
+A high-speed railway, connecting Jakarta and Bandung, was opened in October 2023.
+Then Jakarta MRT Phase 3 with Balaraja to Cikarang, will be under construction in 2024.

 Air

 Bandung Husein Sastranegara International Airport serves direct domestic flights to Batam, Pekanbaru, Medan, Bandar Lampung, Surabaya, Yogyakarta, Denpasar, Semarang, Banjarmasin, Makassar, and also international services to/from Kuala Lumpur and Singapore.
 The Kertajati International Airport in Majalengka Regency is built to replace the Husein Sastranegara Airport and to ease air traffic at Soekarno–Hatta International Airport in Jakarta.